 Saxophone

-As a versatile saxophonist, Stephen performs regularly in both classical and jazz settings.
-His recent collaborations include a premiere of Gareth Trott’s Concerto for Baritone Saxophone and Wind Band at Regent Hall, London and Dora Stoutzker Hall, Cardiff.
-Other notable performances include the UK premiere of Satoshi Yagisawa’s Baritone Saxophone Concerto Vongole at Cadogan Hall (2019), Hillary Tann’s In the First, Spinning Place, Pedro Iturralde’s Pequeña Czarda(Cadogan Hall, 2017), and Mark-Anthony Turnage’s Two Memorials at the Purcell Room as part of the Southbank Centre’s The Rest is Noise festival.
+He recently collaborated with composer Gareth Trott on his Concerto for Baritone Saxophone and Wind Band, premiered at Regent Hall, London, and Dora Stoutzker Hall, Cardiff.
+Other notable performances include the UK premiere of Satoshi Yagisawa’s Baritone Saxophone Concerto Vongole at Cadogan Hall, Hillary Tann’s In the First, Spinning Place, Pedro Iturralde’s Pequeña Czarda, and Mark-Anthony Turnage’s Two Memorials at the Purcell Room as part of the Southbank Centre’s The Rest is Noise festival.
+In 2021 he recorded Eric Coates Saxo-Rhapsody for the Band of the Welsh Guards CD Majesty.

-A dedicated chamber musician, Stephen plays Baritone Saxophone with the acclaimed Laefer Quartet, recognised as one of the UK’s leading saxophone quartet’s.
-The quartet has received numerous accolades, including Park Lane Group Artists, Making Music Selected Artists, and the Elias Fawcett Award for Outstanding Ensemble at the 2017 Royal Over-Seas League Competition.
-They have performed at St John’s Smith Square, the Three Palaces Festival (Malta), and made their Wigmore Hall debut in 2018, followed by a sold-out concert at the Purcell Room in 2019.
+A dedicated chamber musician, Stephen plays baritone saxophone with the acclaimed Laefer Quartet, recognised as one of the UK’s leading saxophone quartets.
+The quartet has received numerous awards, including Park Lane Group Artists, Making Music Selected Artists, and the Elias Fawcett Award for Outstanding Ensemble in the Royal Over-Seas League Competition.
+They have performed at Wigmore Hall, the Purcell Room, St John’s Smith Square, and the Three Palaces Festival (Malta).
 Their debut album, Strata, was released in 2024.
+Celebrating the quartet’s long history of collaboration, the album is organised around a movement up through physical strata, from under the ground to the heavens above, and consists of all 21st century works including 7 commissions.

-Stephen is also the Tenor Saxophonist of the Household Division Saxophone Quartet.
-Notable performances include the world premiere of Adam Gorb’s Let Them Play at the World Saxophone Congress in Zagreb (2018), and Thierry Escaich’s Tango Virtuoso with choreographed accompaniment at Cadogan Hall.
+Stephen was also tenor saxophonist in the Household Division Saxophone Quartet whose performing highlights included the world premiere of Adam Gorb's Let Them Play at the World Saxophone Congress in Zagreb in 2018, and Thierry Escaich’s Tango Virtuoso at Cadogan Hall.

-His orchestral experience includes performances as Principal Saxophonist with the London Military Band and engagements with ensembles such as The Academy of St Mary-le-Bow, Shadwell Opera, the Facade Ensemble, and Riot Ensemble.
+His orchestral experience includes performances with the Academy of St Mary-le-Bow, Shadwell Opera, the Facade Ensemble, Riot Ensemble, and the London Military Band.

 Stephen is an active educator, having delivered masterclasses and workshops at leading institutions including the Royal Birmingham Conservatoire, Trinity Laban Conservatoire of Music and Dance, the Royal Welsh College of Music and Drama, and the University of Southampton.